 - 8.3.1.
 BP may be awarded at certain SCSC race or exhibition events in order to promote the class or develop and enhance new race sites, as determined by the Board and voted on prior to the first SCSC race of the season.
 BP are added to race points to determine the boats points total for the season.
 The SCSC President may request at least days prior to an event that the BOD vote to add BP to an event during the season. - 8.4.
 High Points Season Champion.
 The team which accumulates the highest number of points at the end of a completed racing season shall be declared High Points Season Champion and awarded the right to bear the #1 designation the following season.
 The owner of the boat may request the #1 boat registration for the following year and may paint the #1 shield on the hull of their boat for that year. - 8.4.1.
 High points championships will only be awarded to classes participating in 60% of the scheduled season events.
-A minimum of four (4) race events ("events" consist of 2 consecutive days of cumulative racing) must occur in any season to award a season High Point Championship. - 8.5.
+A minimum of four (4) race events ("events" consist of 2 consecutive days of cumulative racing) must occur in any season to award a season High Point Championship. - 8.4.2.
+To receive points towards the accumulated season high points, there must be at least three (3) bonafide starters in at least one heat for the day. - 8.5.
 Driver's Championship.
-The driver accumulating the highest number of SCSC Competition Points at the end of the racing season will be declared SCSC's Driver's Champion and shall be presented with a suitable award.
+The driver accumulating the highest number of SCSC Competition Points at the end of the racing season will be declared SCSC's Driver's Champion and shall be presented with a suitable award. - 8.5.1.

-- 8.5.1.
 Only Competition Points will be scored for drivers on the same basis as points for boats.
 A driver may score points in only one (1) boat during any one (1) sanctioned event.
-A driver shall declare in which boat he will be scored driver's points 30 minutes prior to the Final heat. - 8.6.
+A driver shall declare in which boat he will be scored driver's points 30 minutes prior to the Final heat.

+- 8.6.
 SCSC Sponsor of the Year.
 Will be determined by the sum of accumulated BP Competition Points earned by all boats that a primary sponsor is registered as a primary sponsor with at SCSC events during the season. - 8.7.
 Boats competing for a points series in another sanctioning body recognized by SCSC will supply their own scorer, referee and inspector for SCSC sanctioned events. - 8.8.
 If a boat is destroyed or retired, points earned by that boat, and its associated driver and sponsors can be transferred to another boat owned by the same owner. - 8.9.
 If a boat is sold, points earned by that boat will not be transferred to a new owner. - 8.10.
 In a dead heat, both boats will receive the same points for the heat as if they finished independently.
 The next boat to finish will receive the points for one less position. - 8.11.
 Competition points shall not be earned by any boat and/or driver participating on a single event entry.